In our print Reference Collection:

 A program can be specifically designed with a collaborating educational institution to advance the knowledge and skills of their teachers.
 Each unique curriculum may include training in language pedagogy, curriculum development, language assessment, second language acquisition, and/or the development of the participants' own English or second language skills.

-Specializations are available both to current MATESOL or MATFL students and to language teaching professionals seeking additional training.
+Language Teaching Specializations are available to Master's degree students and as certificates to language teaching professionals seeking additional training.

 Language Program Administration (LPA)